 The Office of Sponsored Research supports faculty and others on campus so that they can successfully apply for and receive external funding to support their individual research projects.
-Faculty, staff, and students can create customized searches of over 40,000 grants and foundations, including all federal agencies using the database SPIN.
+When looking for funding, faculty, staff, and students can create customized searches of over 40,000 grants and foundations, including all federal agencies using the database SPIN.
 The Office of Sponsored Research staff will work with you to develop a timeline for proposal submission and ensure that you have all the necessary information prepared in order to submit a successful proposal.